sotoplatero/vicaria/src/lib/content/services/menopause-health-coaching.md

 We'll talk through your symptoms, history, and next steps — so you can finally have a plan to navigate menopause with energy, clarity, and confidence.

 [**Reserve your spot now**](#)

----

-<small>*Disclaimer: This coaching complements medical care and does not replace your physician's advice.
-Always consult your doctor before changing medication or treatment plans.*</small>